eljefe303030/Melius/README.md

 ## Known Issues

 1. Planet textures can take a second to load, this may be mitigated with a faster SSD.
+2. Main music on NG plus is a mess.
+I will make a fix for this.

 ## Changelog